d-bl/gw-lace-to-gf/docs/index.md

 ---------------------------
 ### N1

-  The scanned image doesn't match the description by Whiting.
+  The scanned image doesn't match the description by Gertrude Whiting.

 ### N2